Data Protection in Moldova

 The consent of the data subjects is not necessary where the processing is necessary for:

-• performance of a contract to which the personal data subject is party, in order to take steps at the request of the data subject prior to entering into a contract;
+- performance of a contract to which the personal data subject is party, or implementation of pre-contractual measures, taken at the data subject’s request;

-• statistical, historical or scientific-research purposes, except where the personal data remains anonymous for a longer period of processing
+- statistical, historical or scientific-research purposes, provided that the personal data remains anonymous throughout the processing;

 Personal data undergoing processing must be: